acollign/netrunner-wiki/Feature-idea:-Tournament-functionality.md

 * Results from the games are sent directly to the TO
 * Players can ask for a judge, which sends a request to the TO and whoever is entered as judge
 * Handling of ID, 241 calls from the lobby
+* Checksums for decklists that are visible during the game and can be published by the TO without giving away information about the deck
+  * Fully visible decklists for the cut